Pricing Auction Items with Auctria

 - Do create the image of exclusivity.

-- Do create in the description how bidding on this auction item will delight the buyer.
+- Include in the description how bidding on this auction item will delight the buyer.

-- Don’t be apprehensive to start these a bit higher on these too.
+- Don’t be apprehensive to start a bit higher on these too.

 Example pricing for simple projects: